amirothman/genre-erkennung-pipeline/Tutorial.md

     [1 1 0 0 1 0 0 1]

 What does this mean?
 The song is split into 30 seconds chunks.
-The model predicts genre_1 for the first two 30 second chunks and genre_2 for the following.
+The model predicts genre_1 for the first two 30 second chunks and genre_2 for the focollowing.
 Of course we can do a lot more cleverer and more sophisticated ways to determine what the model determine.
 But if we take the mode of the output as the model's decision, we can say that the song that we had, was of genre_2.

 Hope you had fun following this tutorial.
 It is useful to read the documentation of Keras if you want tweak the model.